rclouser24/JobQuoteChecker/README.md

 # Home Repair Quote Analyzer

-A web application that analyzes home repair and remodeling quotes by comparing them against market averages and adjusting for your location.
+A web cool application that analyzes home repair and remodeling quotes by comparing them against market averages and adjusting for your location.
 Upload a picture of your quote and get instant feedback on whether you're getting a fair deal!

 ## Features